GeoscienceAustralia/hazimp/user_guide.rst

 Here is the example wind configuration file (from examples/wind), which uses the wind template.::

-     #  python hazimp.py -c wind_v1.yaml
+     #  python hazimp.py -c wind_v3.yaml
-     template: windv1
+      - template: windv3
-     load_exposure:
+      - load_exposure:
          file_name: WA_Wind_Exposure_2013_Test_only.csv
          exposure_latitude: LATITUDE
          exposure_longitude: LONGITUDE
-     load_wind_ascii: [gust01.txt, gust02.tx]
+      - load_wind_ascii: [gust01.txt, gust02.tx]
+      - calc_struct_loss:
+         replacement_value_label: REPLACEMENT_VALUE
-     save: wind_impact.csv
+      - save: wind_impact.csv

 The first line is a comment, so this is ignored.
 The rest of the file can be understood by the following key value pairs;

 *template*
     The type of template to use.
-This example describes the *windv1* template.
+This example describes the *windv3* template.

 *load_exposure*
-    This section describes how to load the exposure data.
+    This loads the exposure data.
 It has 3 sub-sections;

     *file_name*
         The name of the csv exposure file to load.
 The first row of the csv file is the title row.